Non-Boolean OMv: One More Reason to Believe Lower Bounds for Dynamic Problems: Preliminaries

 \subsection{Problems}

 In this section we formally define all the problems that appear in Theorem~\ref{thm:main}.
 Since the definitions are similar to each other, we underline the differences between them.

-\begin{definition}[Boolean-OMv] We are first given for preprocessing a Boolean matrix $M \in \{0, 1\}^{n \times n}$, and then we need to answer $n$ queries: In the $j$-th query, we are given a column vector $v_j \in \{0, 1\}^n$, and we have to compute the Boolean product $Mv_j \in \{0,1\}^n$.
+\begin{definition}[Boolean-OMv] We are first given for preprocessing a Boolean matrix $M \in \{0, 1\}^{n \times n}$, and then we need to answer $n$ queries: In the $j$-th query, we are given a column vector $v_j \in \{0, 1\}^n$, and we have to compute the Boolean product $Mv_j \in \{0,1\}^n$ defined by

 We need to answer queries one by one in an online fashion, i.e., we have to output $Mv_j$ before we can receive $v_{j+1}$. \end{definition}